SyndicateProtocol/syndicate-appchains/documentation/testnet/ingestor.md

 # Run an Ingestor

-A Syndicate "Ingestor" is an optional service you can run to optimize your Syndicate Appchain RPC nodes.
-Ingestors speed up the syncing process by ingesting and storing compressed Sequencing and Settlement chain history and exposing that data via a websocket to any number of Syndicate Appchain RPC nodes.
+A Syndicate Ingestor is an optional service you can run to optimize your Syndicate Appchain RPC nodes.
+Ingestors speed up the syncing process by ingesting and storing compressed Sequencing and Settlement chain history and exposing that data via a websocket to one or more Syndicate Appchain RPC nodes.

 This guide explains how to run ingestor(s) for your Syndicate Appchain RPC node.

 ## Hardware Requirements

-Below are the _minimum_ hardware requirements to run a readonly RPC node.
+Below are the _minimum_ hardware requirements to run an ingestor.

 - CPU: 0.5 cores
 - Memory: 256 MB